Farm to fork monitoring solutions

 Indoor farming automation

 Large scale farming usually involves hectares of land used for single and multi-crop cultivations.
 Since the area is vast and it is difficult to monitor every nook and corner of the farm manually, sensor units would be deployed to assess the farming conditions.
-Our IoT sensor module helps in achieving precision farming and has all the capability that can meet the farm requirements.
+Our smart farm sensor module helps in achieving precision farming and has all the capability that can meet the farm requirements.
 It works on a shared network and can be deployed over the farm to collect data like temperature, humidity, soil moisture, etc. Critical parameters like soil moisture and pH levels are monitored continuously and appropriate actions are triggered as and when the set threshold level is reached.

-IoT in indoor farm automation technology – Soilless
+IOT in indoor farm automation – soilless

 While we all were growing up we were taught that all the crop and farm cultivation is done in the soil; the type and the mineral content of the soil decide the outcome of the cultivation.
 There are new and innovative ways to cultivate vegetables, fruits, and plants without soil.
 Instead, the plants would be fed with liquid mineral solutions infused with nutrients.
-The main highlight of this system is that plants are fed with the appropriate nutrients required for their growth, blooming and pre-harvesting stages; normally they have to hunt down for nutrients in the soil by themselves.
+The main highlight of this system is that plants are fed with the appropriate nutrients required for their growth, blooming, and pre-harvesting stages; normally they have to hunt down for nutrients in the soil by themselves.